supernovus/lum.js/PLANS.md

 The `Nano` global alias that has been exported will be nuked.
 It's `Lum` now.

-## Methods and properties to be removed
+## Scheduled for deprecation

+* `promise.js`: This whole library will be deprecated, but not removed.
+* `tests/promise.js`: The test for the above library, also deprecated.

+## Scheduled for removal

-Everything using `wrap.add()`, regardless of file will go.
-In addition the following list is scheduled to be removed in version 5.
+The following list is scheduled to be *removed* in version 5.

 * From `core.js`:
   * `Lum._.DESC_*` contants; use `Lum._.DESC.*` factory properties instead.